 Fiduciary relationships are rare.
 They arise when someone who is vulnerable needs to place reliance on another person, in circumstances where the vulnerable person needs to be protected.
 Examples, where this relationship has been found, include between a lawyer and client, directors and shareholders and trustees and beneficiaries.

 In this case, the fiduciary relationship between you and your enduring attorney means your enduring attorney must put your interests ahead of their own.
-Your enduring attorney must not profit from their role as your enduring attorney, or gain a personal benefit, or provided a benefit to a third party – unless you have expressly consented for them to do this.
+Your enduring attorney must not profit from their role as your enduring attorney, or gain a personal benefit, or provide a benefit to a third party – unless you have expressly consented for them to do this.

 There are certainly well documented cases where people holding an enduring power of attorney have abused the privilege.
 However, in many cases, the fact that your enduring attorney breaches this very high ‘fiduciary’ standard is because insufficient thought has been given about how to set up the enduring power of attorney in the first place.
-You need to take into account how your own your assets, who are financially dependent upon you, and what it means if you appoint a family member.
+You need to take into account how you own your assets, who is financially dependent upon you, and what it means if you appoint a family member.

 What should you do?

 Yes, you need to have in place an enduring power of attorney.
 But you need to make sure that the document you put in place gives your enduring attorney all the power they need to deal with your affairs as you intend.
-To balance this, you also need to consider who you appoint, so there are appropriate ‘check-and-balances’ in place.
+To balance this, you also need to consider who you appoint, so there are appropriate ‘checks-and-balances’ in place.